Antonomasia3rd/stuff/tech diary/android (phone)/kgclient Samsung A34.md

     * owner: system (read allowed, write allowed, execute denied)
     * group: system (ALL denied)
     * global (ALL denied)

+    everyone who is tech savvy please make an Issue because i change this with FX File Explorer, not sure about doing that on ADB shell

 ## if you prefer doing everything on phone
 lmao video is too big, uploading later!